ivtikhon/evans/doc/evans.md

 ## Classes

-Classes in Evans, like in traditional object oriented languages, define new types of objects along with object attributes and methods to manage the attributes.
-Classes are templates, based on which new objects are created.
+Classes in Evans, like in traditional object oriented languages, define new types of objects along with object attributes and procedures, or methods, to manage the attributes.
+Classes can be seen as templates, based on which new objects are created.

 But here the similarity with traditional object oriented languages ends.
-In Evans there can be two types of attributes defined in classes: the data and state attributes, or variables, and their respective methods.
+In Evans, there can be two types of attributes defined in classes: the data and state attributes, also called variables, and their respective methods.

 Data variables represents information about outside world, expressed in the form of objects.
-Set of states represents transformation of information during the life of objects.
+Set of object states represents how information transforms during the life of objects.

 ```
 classes:
   <class name>:
     data:
       vars:
-        <data variable name>: <type>
+        <data variable name>: <class name>
         ...
       methods:
         <data method name>:
           [parameters:]
-            <parameter name>: <type>
+            <parameter name>: <class name>
             ...
           body: |
             <code in Python>
         ...
     state:
       vars:
-        <state variable name>: <boolean type|inline enum>
+        <state variable name>: <Boolean|inline enum>
         ...
       predicates:
         <predicate name>: <logical formula>